Special Educational Needs and Disability (SEND)

 Welcome to the SEND Page

 My name is Mrs Roy and I am the SENDCO (Special Needs and Disabilities Co-ordinator) here at The Roebuck School.
-We have a clear and robust system in place which provides a Graduated Approach in responding to childrens needs which is fully explained in our Local Offer & the school's SEND & Inclusion Policy.
+We have a clear and robust system in place providing a Graduated Approach when responding to children's needs.
+This is fully explained in our Local Offer & the school's SEND & Inclusion Policy.
 If you have any concerns about your child, your first port of call is to discuss your concerns with your child's class teacher.
 They will listen to you and discuss how your child is progressing in school.
-If your child has identified Special Educational Needs and you would like to discuss this further, please phone school and make an appointment to meet me – 01772 729337.
+If the teacher & parents/carer feel that is appropriate to set some targets in place, this will be done as part of our Graduated Approach.
+If your child already has identified Special Educational Needs and you would like to discuss this further, please phone school and make an appointment to meet me – 01772 729337.

 Understanding Children’s Needs